ligadata-shilpa/Kamanja/trunk/GenerateModels/jtm/README.md

     If an expression needs to reference an external element it need to be marked with a $element

-    $element - references something in the current name space like a alias or a generated variable.
+    $element or ${element} - references something in the current name space like a alias or a generated variable.
 There referenced element must be unique
-    $alias.$element - references something in the current alias name space
+    ${alias.element} - references something in the current alias name space